Elevance Health

-Elevance Health, Inc. is an American health insurance provider.
-The company's services include medical, pharmaceutical, dental, behavioral health, long-term care, and disability plans through affiliated companies such as Anthem Blue Cross and Blue Shield, Empire BlueCross BlueShield in New York State, Anthem Blue Cross in California, Wellpoint, and Carelon.
+Elevance Health, Inc. is an American multinational health insurance company.
+Prior to June 2022, Elevance Health was named Anthem, Inc. The company's services include medical, pharmaceutical, dental, behavioral health, long-term care, and disability plans through affiliated companies such as Anthem Blue Cross and Blue Shield, Anthem Blue Cross in California, Wellpoint, and Carelon.
 It is the largest for-profit managed health care company in the Blue Cross Blue Shield Association.
-As of 2022, the company had 46.8 million members within their affiliated companies' health plans.
+As of 2022, the company had 46.8 million members within its affiliated companies' health plans.

-Prior to June 2022, Elevance Health was named Anthem, Inc. Based on its 2021 revenues, the company ranked 20th on the 2022 Fortune 500.
+Based on its 2021 revenues, the company ranked 20th on the 2022 Fortune 500.
+In 2023, the company's seat in Forbes Global 2000 was 78.

+Carelon Global Solutions, Elevance Health's Business Process Outsourcing (BPO)/Shared Services subsidiary, serves the group's offshore and customer service management.
+It operates sites in India, Israel, Puerto Rico, the Philippines, United States, and Ireland.

 History

 Anthem

 In 1946, Anthem began in Indianapolis, Indiana, as Mutual Hospital Insurance Inc. and Mutual Medical Insurance Inc. The companies grew significantly, controlling 80% of the medical insurance market in Indiana by the 1970s.

-In 1972, The two firms, then known as Blue Cross of Indiana and Blue Shield of Indiana, entered into a joint operating agreement.
+In 1972, the two firms, then known as Blue Cross of Indiana and Blue Shield of Indiana, entered into a joint operating agreement.